Benessere Olive Oils and Balsamic

-[OLIVE OIL] Jim Dixon sells really, really good olive oil from Italy and California (and sometimes sea salt, balsamic vinegar, farro, haricot beans and hot sauce) from a table at the Portland Farmers Market and out of a tiny warehouse at the Southeast Portland Activspace.
+Former WW food writer Jim Dixon sells really, really good olive oil from Italy and California (and sometimes sea salt, balsamic vinegar, farro, haricot beans and hot sauce) from a table at the Portland Farmers Market and out of a tiny warehouse at his Southeast Portland Activspace.
 His prices are pretty reasonable.
 If you're into oil in a big way, he'll sell you a share of his next shipment at a discount.
-(BW)
+BW.

-Shopping list: Excellent olive oil, Crystal hot sauce.
+Shopping list: Excellent olive oil, heirloom brown rice from California.

 The Spice and Tea Exchange

-[SPICES, SALTS] This new high-end spice shop doesn't have the breadth of Penzey's Spices or the obsessive depth of the Meadow, but it has a super-accessible location—making it a fun, chic place to taste and sniff your way through the world, and buy a few small gifts while you're at it.
-Ivy O'Brien's crimson-colored Old World boutique (part of a small Florida-based chain) boasts all the sweet, savory, herby basics, plus funky-flavored sugars (from tangerine to espresso and habanero, $4.89 for 1.5 ounces) and lots of cooking and finishing salts ($2.89-$4.89 for 1.5 ounces).
-But its secret weapon is a wall of spice blends the crew grinds fresh every week, from Thai coconut rub to za'atar blend ($4.29 an ounce).
-(KC)
+This high-end spice shop doesn't have the breadth of Penzeys Spices or the obsessive depth of the Meadow, but it has a super-accessible location—making it a fun, chic place to taste and sniff your way through the world, and buy a few small gifts while you're at it.
+Ivy O'Brien's crimson-colored Old World boutique (part of a small Florida-based chain) boasts all the sweet, savory, herby basics, plus funky-flavored sugars and lots of cooking and finishing salts.
+But its secret weapon is a wall of spice blends the crew grinds fresh every week, from Thai coconut rub to za'atar blend.
+KC.